-My mother used to joke about my “drinking problem.”
-But before you think I have a problem with alcohol, know that my issue had nothing to do with the wine.
-It was the 2-liter bottle of diet soda that I went through almost daily that she saw as a problem.
+My mother used to joke about my "drinking problem."
+But before you think I have a problem with alcohol, know that my issue had nothing to do with wine.
+It was the 2-liter bottle of diet soda that I went through almost daily that she saw as an issue.

 I kicked my diet soda addiction several years ago after I started paying attention to what I was putting in my body.
 I stopped buying anything with artificial sweeteners in it.
-Although I didn’t know at the time that artificial sweeteners aren’t particularly effective in achieving weight loss or can increase your chances of getting diabetes, I did know I didn’t want so many artificial foods in my family’s diet.
+Although I didn't know at the time that artificial sweeteners aren't particularly effective in achieving weight loss or can increase your chances of getting diabetes, I knew I didn't want so many artificial foods in my family's diet.
 I initially went with my gut on that decision, and now my gut has a reason to thank me.